How We Update Content

-- Writing & Editing Team: Our lead writer is Jean-Marc Hachey and our managing editor/writer is Claire Seringhaus, who has been with the MyWorldAbroad offices for over seven years.
+- Writing & Editing Team: Our lead writer is Jean-Marc Hachey and our managing editor/writer is Claire Seringhaus, who has been with the MyWorldAbroad offices for over a decade.
 We regularly collaborate with subject matter experts when writing new articles and we welcome inquiries from content providers.
 Richard Berthelsen is also a regular contributor on a wide range of subjects, with special focus on the US and Canadian governments, as well as on trends in social media.
 Contact us to provide feedback or to inquire about submitting content to MyWorldAbroad.

 - Research Team: We have a small team of permanent part-time researchers, all of whom have international experience (Dez Lamanilao & Marie-Josée Blanchard).
 We also work closely with junior researchers (Natasha, Brett and Dylan) who provide data collection and coding support.
 We regularly hire short-term researchers who have international experience, solid writing skills, and who generally have a master's degree.
 George Ong is our Photoshop technician helping clients implement our Global Nudge Social Media Campaigns.